 How to install a dash cam

-If your dash cam isn't fitted properly, not only can insurers and the courts disregard the footage it captures, but you may well be breaking the law.
+If your dash cam isn't fitted properly, not only can your footage be disregarded by your insurance company and the police, but you may well be breaking the law.

 There are strict rules about where in-car equipment should be positioned.